bozsahin/cogs542/README.md

 <li>W1: Combinators and variable-free computing: What are combinators?
 <li> Combinators and language
 <ul>
-<li>W2: Projective component of CCG
+<li>W2: Projecting to surface structure by combinators
-<li>W3: Projected component of CCG
+<li>W3: Projected component of grammar
-<li>W4: Parsing and derivational structure
+<li>W4: Parsing and analysis
 <li>W5: Pieces of the projected component: which ones are observable?
 <li>W6: Learning the projected component's parameters
-<li>W7-8: Obtaining the projected component's items (including probabilistic CCG)
+<li>W7: Obtaining the projected component's items (including probabilistic grammar)
+<li> W8: Monads and combinators
 </ul>
 <li>W9: mid-term exam
 <li>W10-14: Combinators and mind (short presentations by students)